Frequently Asked Questions

 Why only a 15-day round for each genre?

 This is very important.
-It lowers the number of entries, and having only one genre per round allows writers to compete against their peers.
+It limits the number of entries, and having only one genre per round allows writers to compete against their peers.

 Is there an actual award?

 The winning submission will be permanently linked on the Past Winners page.
 The submission and author will also be featured in a spotlight post.
-First place will receive a custom high-resolution image badge for the award season category that can be displayed proudly on Substack or used in merchandising at their discretion.
+First place will receive a custom, high-resolution image badge for the award season category, which can be displayed proudly on Substack or used in merchandising at their discretion.

-Winning writers will be offered a publishing contract to be included in the official Lunar Awards annual anthology.
+Winning and runner-up writers will be offered a publishing contract to be included in the official Lunar Awards annual anthology.

 Yes!
 Get the word out to your own Substack subscribers through a post, cross-post, or chat.
 We need as much support and recognition as possible to make this an ongoing success.